code-for-nashville/glean-tennessee-web/README.md

 ## Deployment
-Only people with permissions to this firebase project will be able to deploy.
+Only people with permissions to this firebase project (usually project leads) will be able to deploy.

 To build and deploy, do: